Poshi World (POSHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Poshi World Historical Price

-According to the latest data gathered on Poshi World live price page, the current price of Poshi World is 0.00000689USD.
-The circulating supply of Poshi World(POSHI) is 1.00B POSHI , giving it a market capitalization of $6.89K.
+According to the latest data gathered on Poshi World live price page, the current price of Poshi World is 0USD.
+The circulating supply of Poshi World(POSHI) is 1.00B POSHI , giving it a market capitalization of $7.69K.

 - 24-hour0.00%$ --$ --$ --